 Because of your skin?
 It is you who lack knowing.
 Think.
 I wed a Moor.

 I fled my home to be with him.
 I defied my father, all my family to wed him.
 I joined him on the battlefield.

 And he slaughtered you.
+Now do you know our difference?

 And your lover slaughtered you as surely as if he had strangled you.

 Remember the song you sang every day until you wasted away and embraced death without fight or protest?